Network evolution with Macroscopic Delays: asymptotics and condensation: Main results

-\begin{cor} Under the assumptions of Theorem~\ref{thm:conden-condition}(b), there exists a deterministic distribution $\mu_\infty$ (whose specific form depends on the parameters $\alpha, \mu$) such that $\hat{\mu}_n \convd \mu_\infty$.
+\begin{cor} Under the assumptions of Theorem~\ref{thm:macroscopic-local}(c), there exists a deterministic distribution $\mu_\infty$ (whose specific form depends on the parameters $\alpha, \mu$) such that $\hat{\mu}_n \convd \mu_\infty$.
 The limit distribution has an infinite set of atoms in $\bR$. \end{cor}

-The proof of this result follows directly by combining the extended fringe convergence in Theorem~\ref{thm:conden-condition} with~\cite{bhamidi2012spectra}*{Theorem 4.1}.
+The proof of this result follows directly by combining the extended fringe convergence in Theorem~\ref{thm:macroscopic-local}(c) with Theorem 4.1 in~\cite{bhamidi2012spectra}.

+Now, we address the limiting degree distribution asymptotics.
+To start off, consider an illustrative special case where one vacillates between complete information and no information (thus connecting directly to the root).
+The following corollary to the local limit result gives an exact formula for the limiting degree distribution in this case. \begin{cor} Fix $p\in (0,1)$ and suppose the delay distribution $\mu = \Bern(1-p) = p\delta_{0} + (1-p) \delta_{1}$.
+Then, for $\alpha = 0$, the limit degree distribution is given by

-The goal of the next few results is, in the setting where $\pr(\xi = 1) = \pr(\eta =\infty) = 0$, to understand the tail behavior of the degree distribution.
-Without delay, the degree exponent, that is, the power-law rate of decay of the tail probabilities of the limiting degree distribution, is $2+\alpha$~\cites{barabasi1999emergence,bollobas2001degree}.
-In this case, with ``older vertices'' getting a higher chance to reinforce their degree, one might imagine that the limiting degree distribution (which gives the degree behavior of ``younger vertices" near the fringe) should have \emph{lighter} tails.
+for a constant $C\in (0,\infty)$.
+In particular, since the degree exponent is $(1+2/p) >3$, the degree distribution tail is strictly lighter than the regime with no delay. \end{cor} The reader can compare this result with known results in the no-delay setting in~\eqref{eqn:no-delay-limit}.
+In the presence of delay, with ``older vertices'' getting a higher chance to reinforce their degree, one might imagine that the limiting degree distribution (which gives the degree behavior of ``younger vertices" near the fringe) should have \emph{lighter} tails.
 In the setting of Corollary~\ref{cor:special-case-macro}, this is seen to be true.

-However, when $\pr(\xi = 1) = \pr(\eta =\infty) = 0$, we will see that the opposite is true; namely, one obtains \emph{heavier} tails.
+Under a wide array of settings, if $\pr(\xi = 1) =0$ (i.e., no ``trivial'' mechanism for root connectivity), we will see that the degree exponent is always {\bf heavier} than the model without delay.
+The goal of the next few results is to understand the tail behavior of the degree distribution when $\pr(\xi = 1) = \pr(\eta =\infty) = 0$.
 As before, we will phrase our results in terms of the transformed delay distribution $\eta$ instead of the original distribution $\xi$.

-The edge branching process construction described in Section~\ref{edgedesc} will play a major role both in the proof of Theorem~\ref{thm:conden-condition} and the analysis of the degree exponents below.
+The edge branching process construction described in Section~\ref{edgedesc} will play a major role both in the proof of these results.